top of page

 The adjective 'soothing' has its etymological roots in Middle English.
 It is derived from the Middle English word 'sothen,' which means 'to soften' or 'to alleviate pain or discomfort.'
 Over time, 'soothing' came to describe something as having a calming or comforting effect on a person's mind or body.
 It suggests the ability to alleviate stress, anxiety, or physical discomfort, often through gentle or tender means.
 'Soothing' conveys a sense of relief and tranquility, making it a word commonly used to describe actions, sounds, or environments that promote a sense of relaxation and well-being.

-Quiz: Find the meaning of the adjective soothing:
+Find the correct meaning of the adjective soothing:

 Try Again!